1. What is Pandas DataFrame?

 print(df)

-Since we have not given labels to columns and indexes, DataFrame by default assigns incremental sequence numbers as labels to both rows and columns, these are called Index.
+As we haven’t provided labels for the columns and indexes, the DataFrame automatically assigns incremental sequence numbers as labels for both rows and columns.
+These are referred to as the Index.

 # Output